NathanTouboul/ScaraRobotControl/README.md

 det(J) = 0 \xrightarrow[]{} L_1L_2sin(\theta_2)=0 \xrightarrow[]{} \theta_2 = 0[k\pi], k \in \mathbb{Z}
 $$

 Therefore, we have singularities with the values of $\theta_2 = 0$ and $\pi$ and their multiples.
-This means that if during a trajectory $\theta_2$ approaches these values, the joint speed will tend towards infinity (should obviously be avoided).
+This means that if during a trajectory $\theta_2$ approaches these values, the joint speed will tend towards infinity (which should be avoided).
 Using those geometric and kinematic models, we can easily perform trajectory tracking, avoiding singular points.

 ## Dynamic Model
 We use the formalism of Lagrange, which is based on the calculation of the energy, to determine this model.